-How to move to Hawaii from the mainland: All the things to know before moving to Hawaii stem from adjusting your mainland mentality to the island lifestyle.
+How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Things to Know Before Moving to Hawaii

-The idea of moving to Hawaii from mainland states is really tempting for Americans.
-Hawaii is a place that almost everyone dreams of visiting at least once in their lifetime.
-People get to Hawaii and then start to dream about relocating to make their home on one of the islands.
+The idea of moving to Hawaii from the continental United States is really tempting for Americans.
+Our 50th state, Hawaii is a tropical paradise with warm weather, sandy beaches and outdoor activities that almost everyone dreams of visiting at least once in their lifetime.
+People get to the Hawaiian Islands and then start to dream about relocating to make their home on one of the islands.
 But often they don’t consider the essential things to know before moving to Hawaii, which can sometimes be a rude awakening.

 This post contains affiliate links and/or references to our advertisers.
 We may receive compensation when you click on or make a purchase using these links.